databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-build-poc.md

 > *!!
 Important: our recommended default parameters are by no means perfect, nor are they intended to be.
 Rather, they are a place to start from - the next steps of our workflow guide you through iterating on these parameters.*
 >
 > *Why start from a simple POC?
 There are hundreds of possible combinations of knobs you can tune within your RAG application.
-You can easily spend weeks tuning these knobs, but if you do so before you can systematically evaluate your RAG, you'll end up in what we call the POC doom loop - iterating on settings, but with no way to objectively know if you made an improvement -- all while your stakeholders sit around impatiently waiting.*
+You can easily spend weeks tuning these knobs, but if you do so before you can systematically evaluate your RAG, you'll end up in what we call the POC doom loop—iterating on settings, but with no way to objectively know if you made an improvement—all while your stakeholders sit around impatiently waiting.*

-The POC templates in this guide are designed with quality iteration in mind - that is, they are parameterized with the knobs that our research has shown are most important to tune in order to improve RAG quality.
+The POC templates in this guide are designed with quality iteration in mind—that is, they are parameterized with the knobs that our research has shown are most important to tune in order to improve RAG quality.
 Each knob has a smart default.

-Said differently, these templates are not "3 lines of code that magically make a RAG" - rather, they are a well-structured RAG application that can be tuned for quality in the following steps of an evaluation-driven development workflow.
+Said differently, these templates are not "3 lines of code that magically make a RAG"—rather, they are a well-structured RAG application that can be tuned for quality in the following steps of an evaluation-driven development workflow.

 This enables you to quickly deploy a POC, but transition quickly to quality iteration without needing to rewrite your code.